pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/about.hbs.md

 ## Component-level configuration

-In some situations depending on [prerequisites](./issuer.hbs.md#prerequisites), the shared ingress issuer is not the right choice.
+In some situations, depending on [prerequisites](./issuer.hbs.md#prerequisites), the shared ingress issuer is not the right choice.
 You can override configuration of TLS and certificates per component.
 A component's ingress/TLS configuration takes precedence over the shared ingress issuer.